 Are your crystal beads ethically and sustainably sourced?

 As mentioned above, the gemstone mining industry is very complex and far from perfect, and transparency in supply chains is not always given.
 I am learning more about the various issues linked to mining every day.
 Using ethically and sustainably sourced crystals is extremely important to me, so, to start with, I only work with a handful of selected suppliers who share my values.
-I want to make sure that we treat our beautiful planet and any workers that play a part in getting these amazing gifts from nature to me – and, eventually, you – with respect and gratitude.
+I want to make sure that we treat our planet and any workers that play a part in getting these beautiful gifts from nature to me and, eventually, you with respect and gratitude.
 I believe there is a lot more that we all can do to improve the working conditions of the involved workers as well as the impact mining inevitably has on the planet.
 As a consumer, you have the power to make a stance by showing your demand for ethically and sustainably sourced and produced jewellery.
-As a business, there is always more that can be done, and I will continuously educate myself on what I can do to be a contribution to positive change in the industry and always strive for improvement.
+As a business, there is always more that can be done as well.
+So, I am continuously educating myself on what I can do to be a contribution to positive change in the industry and always strive for improvement.
 Like with sustainability in general, or veganism, it is a journey and a process: first, you recognise and acknowledge the issue; then, you set your intention for creating change; and then, you embark on your journey of making a positive difference.
-It is my vision to produce Earth-conscious and, at the same time, beautiful products for you to enjoy.
+My vision is to produce Earth-conscious and, at the same time, beautiful products for you to enjoy.
 I am currently working towards creating transparent supply chains (which takes time), so that I can tell you with complete confidence where exactly each component I use has been sourced, cut and polished and how many hands it’s gone through before it reaches you.
 Currently, even though plenty of suppliers of beads claim their beads are ethically and sustainably sourced, in most cases, unfortunately, they cannot provide mine-to-market traceability.

 What can you tell me about the silver and gold you use for your jewellery?

-Similar to my crystal beads, it is of the utmost importance to me to only use metals stemming from reputable sources.
-Due to the lack of regulations in the industry, however, it is currently not always easy to guarantee that everything is a 100% ethically and sustainably sourced.
+Similar to my crystal beads, it is important to me to only use metals stemming from reputable sources.
+Due to the lack of regulations in the industry, however, it is currently, in most cases, not easy to guarantee that everything is a 100% ethically and sustainably sourced.
 Every day, I am learning more about the complexity of the mining industry and its impacts on the lives of humans and animals as well as the environment.
 Precious-metal mining brings with it many problems that are also, but not only, very problematic from a vegan perspective.
 It is linked to the destruction of habitats, mercury pollution and the exploitation of humans.
 Yet, many communities around the world also rely on mining as the only way of providing for their families.
 So, simply boycotting mined products might inadvertently cause those humans more suffering and force them to partake in illegal activities.
 It is a very complex issue, and, of course, we’d all prefer easy answers.
 Unfortunately, I don’t have those at the moment.
 My first step is to only source my metal pieces (charms, spacer beads etc.) from a couple of suppliers I trust and who share my values.
-But there is always more that can be done, and I will continuously educate myself on what I can do to be a contribution to positive change in the industry and keep striving for improvement.
-A part of my proceeds from each sold piece of jewellery also goes to a selection of responsible-jewellery initiatives, such as the Chicago Responsible Jewellery Conference, Amazon Aid Foundation or Better Without Mercury.
+But there is always more that can be done, and I am continuously educating myself on what I can do to be a contribution to positive change in the industry and keep striving for improvement in my supply chains.
+A part of my proceeds from each sold piece of jewellery also goes to a selection of responsible-jewellery initiatives, such as the Chicago Responsible Jewelry Conference, Amazon Aid Foundation or Better Without Mercury.
 In terms of the materials themselves, I only use sterling or argentium silver and gold vermeil or gold-filled pieces.
 Those are of a higher quality and longer lasting than silver- or gold-plated pieces.